sulaimandevops27-dotcom/linux-basic/system info/memory-cpu-disks.md

 # 🔹 Check System Info and Install Java on Linux

-This guide explains how to check system information (memory, CPU, disk usage, uptime) and install Java (OpenJDK) on a Linux system.
+This guide explains how to check system information (memory, CPU, disk usage, uptime) and install Java.

 ---